julien01A/Heteroptera_microbiome/README.md

 ### **PCoA**

 Here, we calculated the Bray-Curtis distance as a proxy of beta diversity.
-The Bray-Curtis distance is a measure of dissimilarity between two samples based on the relative abundances of species, ranging from 0 (identical) to 1 (completely different).
+The Bray-Curtis distance is a measure of dissimilarity between two samples based on the relative abundances of bacterial genera, ranging from 0 (identical) to 1 (completely different).
 We then performed a PCoA on this distance matrix, which allows us to reduce the complex multivariate relationships into a few axes that capture the main patterns of variation between samples, making it easier to visualize similarities and differences in microbiome composition.
 The script is as follows:

 ```
 #### R ####